One Cebu: 2022 elections

 After several months, Gwen Garcia officially endorsed the tandem of Bongbong Marcos and Sara Duterte for upcoming 2022 presidential elections.
 The endorsement of Marcos and Duterte caused PJ Garcia (one of the political supporters of Isko Moreno's presidential campaign) to step down as secretary-general of the party, but PJ Garcia one said that he will still support and campaign for all of the 1-Cebu candidates (especially on their district).
 Lolypop Ouano-Dizon appointed as interim secretary general.
 After of the election, the fear of Sugbuak constantly gaining momentum, as another set proposal of the movements arose in July 2022, with Mactan Island, as a separate province.

 2025 elections

 PJ Garcia returned as secretary general, and will run for reelection seeking final term, with his sister Gwen seeking again the governors' office.
-But, PJ Garcia withdrawn on October 8, 2025 citing his personal projects' advancement, and tapped his wife Karen Flores-Garcia who won unopposed, and Gwen Garcia was defeated by a neophyte Duterte-endorsed candidate Pam Baricuatro.
+But, PJ Garcia withdrawn on October 8, 2025, citing his personal projects' advancement, and tapped his wife Karen Flores-Garcia who won unopposed, and Gwen Garcia was defeated by a neophyte Duterte-endorsed candidate Pam Baricuatro.
 Glenn Soco won the vice gubernatorial race and 1-Cebu snapped 12 seats in the provincial board.

+Garcia's defeat in the 2025 elections lead to a revival of possibilities of Sugbuak, mainly around the separation of Bantayan Island (Bantayan, Madridejos and Santa Fe) and the Camotes Islands (San Francisco, Poro, Tudela and Pilar).
+They are the home of the Bantayanon and Porohanon ethnolinguistic groups.